A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: Problems and Definitions

 More precisely, \textsc{D2CIF} is the directed 2-commodity integer flow problem where the directed network has a pair $(s_i,t_i)$ of origin and destination nodes for $i=1,2$, and integer \emph{requirements} $R_i \geq 0$ on the amount of outflow of commodity $i$ from $s_i$.
 The two source nodes $s_1, s_2$ could be identical, and so could be the destination nodes $t_1, t_2$.
 The capacity restrictions on the edges are nonnegative integers that present upper bounds on the simple sum of flows of both capacities.
 The goal of \textsc{D2CIF} is to decide if a nonnegative integer feasible flow exists that satisfies the requirements.
 The related \textsc{U2CIF} considers the same problem on \emph{undirected} networks, but with the flows still given a positive or negative direction.
 The capacity restrictions are now applied to the sum of absolute values of directed flows of the two commodities.

 Given an instance of \textsc{D2CIF} (or \textsc{U2CIF}), we can create an equivalent instance of \MCMF as follows.
 We add extra nodes $s,s',t$, and edges $(s,s'), (s',s_1), (s',s_2)$, as well as $(t_1,t), (t_2,t)$ (directed or undirected as needed).
-The capacity restriction for edge $(s,s')$ is set as $(f_1,f_2) \geq (R_1,R_2)$, i.e., the given \emph{requirements} are set as elementwise lower bounds on the flow of the two commodities.
+The capacity restriction for edge $(s,s')$ is set as $(f_1,f_2) \geq (R_1,R_2)$ and $f_1, f_2 \in \Z$, the set of integers, i.e., the given \emph{requirements} are set as elementwise lower bounds on the flow of the two commodities that are also required to be integral.
 All other added arcs are set as uncapacitated.
 It follows that the answer to \textsc{D2CIF} is \texttt{Yes} if and only if a solution for the instance of \MCMF exists, i.e., the set of feasible flows is non-empty.